solliancenet/microsoft-redis-cache-migration/02_PreMigration/01_Assessment.md

 > **Note** Although SSL is enabled by default, it is possible to disable.
 This is strongly not recommended.

-Lastly, modify the server name in the application connection strings or switch the DNS to point to the new Azure Cache for Redis server.
+Lastly, it is likely that the application configuration will need to be modified to point to the new Azure Cache for Redis server, however if you use private endpoints and have a route to the Azure Cache for Redis, you may only need to change your DNS entry to point to the new cloud-based instance.

 ## WWI Use Case